HuseinJusic/shopware_6_thefuck/README.md

 # shopware_6_thefuck
-Here are some Rules for the TheFuck-Plugin to correct common mistakes with the Shopware 6 console commands I'm currently testing this myself.
+Here are some Rules for the TheFuck-Plugin to correct common mistakes with the Shopware 6 console commands.
+I'm currently testing this myself.
 If somebody is interested i will maybe create an pull request at the official repo.

 # TheFuck - Check it out